odpi/egeria/open-metadata-resources/open-metadata-deployment/compose/tutorials/README.md

  To look at the logs of individual containers, use the `docker log` command and either the container id, or name from the list of running containers.
 See the docker documentation for more detail on this command.

- ie to see the state of the core container use:
+ For example, to see the state of the core container use:
  ```
 $ docker logs tutorials_core_1                                                                                                                                                                                                                                                                                                         [10:43:39]
 /usr/local/s2i/run: line 15: /opt/jboss/container/maven/default//scl-enable-maven: No such file or directory